stephenyang0215/used_vehicle/README.md

 Given the point that customer are prepared to make decision after receiving fair information at which utimaltely reduce infromation gap between both sides.

 We had been searching for any possible dataset provided on the Internet, but those were not valuable enough to take into consideration.
 Millions of rows but roughly with only four or five columns, or the periods were obsolete.
-Then, we realized the qualifications of this sideproject's dataset which are obvious.
-The vehicles information must be as precise and detailed as possible which means the quantity of the columns.
+Then, we realized the qualifications of this sideproject's dataset must be as precise and detailed as possible which means the quantity of the columns.
 Also the dataset better not be obsolete which means the timeline be in around 2019.
 Finally, we decided to scrap the vehicle selling information posted on the usedcar websites.
 Here is the dataset we got which was made in 12/20/2019.

 | Number of Rows | Number of Columns |
 | ------------- | ------------- |
 |   2375350 |      25 |